ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S17/costallocation2_slides.md

 Most firms charge users for depreciation.

-### Control is the habit of financial accounting systems
+### Control of overinvestment is the habit of financial accounting systems

 - Control of the overinvestment problem tends to dominate decision-making errors involving asset utilization (the death spiral).